SteveJonk/stef-site/data/fiddles/discovering-history-with-archeomaps.md

 date: '2024-02-22'
 tags: ['history', 'maps', 'mapbox']
 draft: false
-summary: Archeomaps is a remarkable project driven by Jaimy Visser's passion for history and his dedication to making it accessible to everyone.
+summary: Archeomaps is an exciting project that brings history to life by pinpointing significant historical points on a world map.
 images: []
 layout: PostLayout
 canonicalUrl: https://archeomaps.stevejonk.com
 repoUrl: https://github.com/SteveJonk/archeomaps
 ---

-Archeomaps is an exciting project that brings history to life by pinpointing significant historical points on a world map and providing fascinating information about each location.
+[Archeomaps](https://archeomaps.stevejonk.com) is an exciting project that brings history to life by pinpointing significant historical points on a world map and providing fascinating information about each location.
 This innovative endeavor, spearheaded by Jaimy Visser and made possible through the generous contribution of the entire dataset, offers a unique way to explore our rich cultural heritage.

 ## A Grateful Acknowledgment